-Food, beverages, coolers and grills may not be brought into the park.
-The only exceptions are for special diets and infant food.
-Six Flags White Water prohibits the use of grills and open flames in and around the property, including parking lots.
+Food, beverages, coolers and grills may not be brought into the theme park.
+The only food exceptions are for food allergies as described below and infant food, in non-glass jars.
+The use of grills and open flames, are strictly prohibited, in and around the property, including parking lots.

 Guests using profanity or abusive language, symbols or gestures may be ejected from the park without refund.

 All guards are certified by Ellis and Associates, the leading waterpark lifeguard training and certification organization.
 All guards are regularly audited, and have weekly training requirements during their park tenure.

 It is recommended that both children under 48″ and weak swimmers wear life jackets while in the waterpark.
 Parents should keep their children within arm’s reach at all times while in the water.
 Approved U.S. Coast Guard life jacket are provided free of charge throughout the park.

 Line jumping is strictly prohibited.
 Guests are not permitted to save places in line or exit the line and return for any reason.
 Violators will be ejected without a refund.

 In addition to the Six Flags Guest Code of Conduct, guests are required to comply with all local, state and federal laws, as well as individual park policies, rules, and instructions posted or otherwise listed.